siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

 docker run --rm -it -p 3000:3000 gmoney23/nodejs-sample
 ```

+Click on <a href="http://localhost:3000/" target="_blank">nodejs-sample</a> (while it's running) to see it in your web browser.

-Go to `localhost:3000` in web browser to see it.
-If on a server instead of a desktop go to `http://serverip:3000` where serverip is your server's ip address
+If on a server instead of a desktop go to `http://serverip:3000` where serverip is your server's ip address.

 Here is what it will look like in the browser ![node-web-output](images/icp-nodejs-sample.PNG)